FrancoPrussianwar.com

 Already, by August 3, some 320,000 German soldiers were now massed near the French border.
 A 40,000 strong French offensive into southern Germany would run into superior numbers and be rapidly cut off and destroyed.
 Napoleon III, however, was under immense domestic pressure to launch an offensive before the full might of Moltke's forces were mobilized and deployed.
 Reconnaissance by General Frossard had identified only one Prussian division guarding the border town of Saarbrücken, right before the entire Army of the Rhine.
 Accordingly, on July 31 Napoleon III ordered the Army forward across the Saar River to seize Saarbrücken.

-Occupation of Saarbrücken
+Occupation of Saarbrücken The French invade

 General Frossard's II Corps and Marshal Bazaine's III Corps crossed the German border on August 2, and began to force the Prussian 40th Regiment of the 16th Infantry Division from the town of Saarbrücken with a series of direct attacks.
 The Chassepot rifle proved its worth against the Dreyse rifle, with French riflemen regularly outdistancing their Prussian counterparts in the skirmishing around Saarbrücken.
 However the Prussians resisted strongly, and the French suffered 86 casualties to the Prussian 83 casualties.
 Saarbrücken also proved to be a dead-end in terms of logistics— only one single railway there led from the border to the German hinterland which could be easily defended by a single force, and the only river systems in the region ran along the border instead of inland.